Fact: according to all mathematical definitions, the number 1 is not a prime number

 It turns out, as usual, mathematicians have deep reasons for the way they draw fine distinctions.
 Let’s think about this.
 One major rule of arithmetic is: each positive integer greater than one has a unique prime factorization.
 (This rule is so important, its official name is The Fundamental Theorem of Arithmetic!)
 The prime factorization of a number is like its DNA: we know its exact constituents, and thus can determine every single one of its factors.
 For example:

 36 = 2*2*3*3

-That is the unique prime factorization of 36, the only way to multiply prime number to get a product of 36.
-Now, pretend for a moment that 1 were a prime number: if we defined things that way, what the consequences would be?
+That is the unique prime factorization of 36, the only way to multiply prime numbers to get a product of 36.
+Now, pretend for a moment that 1 were a prime number: if we defined things that way, what would the consequences be?
 Instead of having a unique prime factorization, every number would have an infinite number of prime factorizations.
 For example, the first few prime factorizations of 36 would be:

 36 = 2*2*3*3